 If you are applying for medicine, please note that Heidelberg University has two locations for study - Heidelberg and Mannheim.
 Applicants admitted to study medicine (Mannheim faculty) will complete their entire course of study in Mannheim.
 If you are applying for your first clinical semester in the winter semester, please supply a copy of your results from the first state examination or preliminary examination by 25th September (winter semester 2023/24: until September 30th.

 It is not possible for applicants to begin their first clinical semester in the summer semester.

 You will also be considered a transfer student if, for example, you have studied at Semmelweis University in Budapest, Hungary and wish to transfer to Heidelberg University.
 In such cases, please submit an application as a transfer student.

-Students of psychology (studying at Bachelor’s level) who are looking to transfer to Heidelberg University and who have attended their current university in the capacity of an auditor only, must provide a certificate of equivalence issued by the Institute of Psychology at Heidelberg University as part of their application.
-This should be three pages in length and must be submitted by 15th February and 15th August respectively.
+Students of psychology (studying at Bachelor’s level) who are looking to transfer to Heidelberg University and who have attended their current university in the capacity of an auditor only, must enclose a certificate of equivalence issued by the Institute of Psychology at Heidelberg University as part of their application.
+This should be three pages in length and must be submitted via the heiCO application portal by 15th February and 15th August respectively.
 Your application will be considered in the admissions process on the basis of the number of credits listed on the certificate of equivalence.